Barnhaven Border Auriculas

 Spring - we start to water the plants little by little as the weather begins to warm up, keeping them just moist.
 As the buds appear we begin to give a small amount of tomato fertiliser, until flowering.

 Autumn and winter – not a great deal to do apart from keeping them just damp enough to stay alive.
+You do not need to worry about frost; auriculas are fully hardy to -20°C.

 * Compost: each grower has his own recipe but the emphasis has to be on good drainage.
 We use a mixture of a very open peat based compost, mixed with vermiculite and gravel.